 Baba's entire nakedness lures tourists and Hindu devotees.
 Everyone seems to take photographs with naked Babas (saints) on this day.
 They don’t get wood for fire only but also get a little hashish to smoke as the endowment of lord Shiva.

 On the night before and after the Shivaratri, people stay awake believing that they may obtain power like god and goddess.
-People keep themselves busy on singing Shiva hymns and performing Tandava alike dance.
+People keep themselves busy singing Shiva hymns and performing Tandava alike dance.
 Folklores, hymns, and folk songs still dazzle in my mind.
 I never ignore this night whenever I’m in Kathmandu.

 Janai Purnima/Rakshabandhan Festival